Menu

 If you need a car accessory, there’s one chain that handles that.
 If you want to get groceries, prescriptions and a throw pillow at the same time, forget it.
 The few chains that do offer a wide range aren’t worth shopping at in my opinion with the one exception, John Lewis stores.
 Too bad there’s only 34 throughout England!

 As a designer I miss having a wide range of choice for bedding, home decor and furniture.
-Although if you’re into vintage and antiques there’s no better place to scout than England.
+The exception is there’s no better place to scout for vintage and antiques than England.

 The UK makes beautiful crafts and bespoke products, but the day to day choice can’t match the worlds largest economy.
 Not that you would expect it to!